webpack/webpack.js.org/src/content/concepts/under-the-hood.md

 and all their dependencies, except `./app.jsx`

-Non-initial chunk for `./app.jsx` created because this module imported dynamically.
+Non-initial chunk for `./app.jsx` is created as this module is imported dynamically.

 __Output:__

 - `/dist/main.js` - an initial chunk
 - `/dist/394.js` - non-initial chunk

-By default, there is no name for non-initial chunks so that a unique ID used instead of a name.
+By default, there is no name for non-initial chunks so that a unique ID is used instead of a name.
 In the case of dynamic import we may specify a chunk name explicitly by using a ["magic" comment](/api/module-methods/#magic-comments):

 ```js